Pax Galaxia Shrine

 "Pax Galaxia is a fast-paced strategy game of stellar conquest.
 Your task is to seize control of all the stars on the map.
 To do this, you must move your forces around, direct where newly produced ships will go, and decide where you will engage hostile ships.
 To achieve final victory, you must destroy all the enemy forces."

-Did you know?: The game used to be called Pax Solaris, but got renamed in late Nov 2004 (with version 1.10) to avoid possible legal trouble with Sun Microsystems (because of their OS Solaris).
+Did you know?: The game used to be called Pax Solaris, but got renamed in late November 2004 (with version 1.10) to avoid possible legal trouble with Sun Microsystems (because of their OS Solaris).

-Loads more info about the game here!
+Loads more info about the game on this Reddit post!

 Tasharen Entertainment made a spiritual successor to it called Starlink (2013), so that's cool (even though Starlink doesn't have an editor since Tasharen got busy on other games like Windward and Project 5: Sightseer).
 (Not to be confused with Starlink: Battle for Atlas [2018]!)